-Santiago Juan-Navarro, Ph.D., is Professor of Spanish in the Department of Modern Languages in the Steven J. Green School of International and Public Affairs at Florida International University.
+Santiago Juan-Navarro, Ph.D., is Associate Chair and Professor of Spanish in the Department of Modern Languages at Florida International University.

 Dr. Juan-Navarro holds a Ph.D. in Spanish and Comparative literature from Columbia University.
 His fields of expertise include Cuban literature and film, contemporary Spanish American fiction, film studies, literary theory, transatlantic studies, anarchism and culture, and comparative literature of the Americas.
 In the Department of Modern Languages, he has served as Graduate Director (2002–2005; 2007–2008), directed numerous dissertations, and served in many other dissertation committees.
 His books include Juana of Castile: History and Myth of the Mad Queen (coedited with María A. Gómez and Phyllis Zatlin); Nuevas aproximaciones al cine hispánico: Migraciones temporales, textuales y étnicas en el bicentenario de las independencias iberoamericanas (1810–2010); La ciudad en la literatura y el cine: Aspectos de la representación de la ciudad en la producción literaria y cinematográfica en español; and Memoria histórica, género e interdisciplinariedad: Los estudios culturales hispánicos en el siglo XXI (both coedited with Joan Torres-Pou).
 Among other leading journals he has published articles in Hispania, Revista Iberoamericana, Letras peninsulares, Journal of Interdisciplinary Literary Studies, Anales de la Literatura Española Contemporánea, Hispanic Journal, Hispanófila, Archivos de la Filmoteca, Neohelicon, and Revista Canadiense de Estudios Hispánicos.
 In addition, he has authored two books and many book chapters.